 Test the RSS Feed and submit your podcast to Apple

-Now that your podcast is hosted and set up properly, you can check out your RSS Feed to ensure that all the metadata is showing up correctly.
+When submitting with an RSS feed you’ll need to ensure that all the metadata is showing up correctly.
 To do so, you can use a Podcast RSS Feed Validator.
 Validating a podcast feed ensures that any other site or app is able to read your feed.
 For example, your podcast feed may work well in Apple Podcasts, but may not be readable to other sites.
 Running your RSS feed through a Podcast RSS Feed Validator, like this one, helps to resolve any problems in your feed’s readability.

 Then, you will be prompted to enter and validate your RSS feed address.
 If your RSS feed is validated, you will then be able to submit your podcast for review.

 After your podcast is submitted for review, you will be locked out and unable to make any changes.
 The review process isn’t long, it typically takes 24-48 hours at most.
 When your podcast is approved, you’ll receive an email from Apple saying so.